onap/vnfrqts-requirements/docs/Chapter4.rst

 ----------------------

-Scaling of a VNF may be manually driven to add new capacity (**static scaling**) or it may be driven in near real-time by the OpenECOMP controllers based on a real-time need **(dynamic scaling).**
+Scaling of a VNF may be manually driven to add new capacity (**static scaling**) or it may be driven in near real-time by the ONAP controllers based on a real-time need **(dynamic scaling).**

 With VNF Modularity, the recommended approach for scaling is to provide